 Respuestas

 ¿Demasiados anuncios?Esta es una pregunta difícil y la solución es algo no evidente.
-Sabemos que $$\lim_{x \to 0}\frac{f(ax) - f(x)}{x} = b$$ and hence $$f(ax) - f(x) = bx + xg(x)$$ where $g(x) \a 0$ as $x \to 0$.
-Replacing $x$ by $x/a$ we get $$f(x) - f(x/a) = bx/a + (x/a)g(x/a)$$ Replacing $x$ by $x/a^{k - 1}$ we get $$f(x/a^{k - 1}) - f(x/a^{k}) = bx/a^{k} + (x/a^{k})g(x/a^{k})$$ Adding such equations for $k = 1, 2, \ldots, n$ we get $$f(x) - f(x/a^{n}) = bx\sum_{k = 1}^{n}\frac{1}{a^{k}} + x\sum_{k = 1}^{n}\frac{g(x/a^{k})}{a^{k}}$$ Letting $n \to \infty$ and using sum of infinite GP (remember it converges because $|a| > 1$) and noting that $f$ is continuous at $x = 0$, we get $$f(x) - f(0) = \frac{bx}{a - 1} + x\sum_{k = 1}^{\infty}\frac{g(x/a^{k})}{a^{k}}$$ Dividing by $x$ and letting $x \a 0$ we get $$f'(0) = \lim_{x \to 0}\frac{f(x) - f(0)}{x} = \frac{b}{a - 1} + \lim_{x \to 0}\sum_{k = 1}^{\infty}\frac{g(x/a^{k})}{a^{k}}$$
+Sabemos que \lim_{x \to 0}\frac{f(ax) - f(x)}{x} = b and hence f(ax) - f(x) = bx + xg(x) where g(x) \a 0 as x \to 0.
+Replacing x by x/a we get f(x) - f(x/a) = bx/a + (x/a)g(x/a) Replacing x by x/a^{k - 1} we get f(x/a^{k - 1}) - f(x/a^{k}) = bx/a^{k} + (x/a^{k})g(x/a^{k}) Adding such equations for k = 1, 2, \ldots, n we get f(x) - f(x/a^{n}) = bx\sum_{k = 1}^{n}\frac{1}{a^{k}} + x\sum_{k = 1}^{n}\frac{g(x/a^{k})}{a^{k}} Letting n \to \infty and using sum of infinite GP (remember it converges because |a| > 1) and noting that f is continuous at x = 0, we get f(x) - f(0) = \frac{bx}{a - 1} + x\sum_{k = 1}^{\infty}\frac{g(x/a^{k})}{a^{k}} Dividing by x and letting x \a 0 we get f'(0) = \lim_{x \to 0}\frac{f(x) - f(0)}{x} = \frac{b}{a - 1} + \lim_{x \to 0}\sum_{k = 1}^{\infty}\frac{g(x/a^{k})}{a^{k}}

-La suma $$\sum_{k = 1}^{\infty}\frac{g(x/a^{k})}{a^{k}}$$ tends to $0$ as $x \to 0$ because $g(x) \a 0$.
+La suma \sum_{k = 1}^{\infty}\frac{g(x/a^{k})}{a^{k}} tends to 0 as x \to 0 because g(x) \a 0.
 The proof is not difficult but perhaps not too obvious.
 Here is one way to do it.
-Since $g(x)\a 0$ as $x \to 0$, it follows that for any $\epsilon > 0$ there is a $\delta > 0$ such that $|g(x)| < \epsilon$ for all $x$ with $0 <|x| < \delta$.
-Since $|a| > 1$ it follows that $|x/^{k}| < \delta$ if $|x| < \delta$ and therefore $|g(x/a^{k})| < \epsilon$.
-Thus if $0 < |x| < \delta$ we have $$\left|\sum_{k = 1}^{\infty}\frac{g(x/a^{k})}{a^{k}}\right| < \sum_{k = 1}^{\infty}\frac{\epsilon}{|a|^{k}} = \frac{\epsilon}{|a| - 1}$$ and thus the sum tends to $0$ as $x \to 0$.
+Since g(x)\a 0 as x \to 0, it follows that for any \epsilon > 0 there is a \delta > 0 such that |g(x)| < \epsilon for all x with 0 <|x| < \delta.
+Since |a| > 1 it follows that |x/^{k}| < \delta if |x| < \delta and therefore |g(x/a^{k})| < \epsilon.
+Thus if 0 < |x| < \delta we have \left|\sum_{k = 1}^{\infty}\frac{g(x/a^{k})}{a^{k}}\right| < \sum_{k = 1}^{\infty}\frac{\epsilon}{|a|^{k}} = \frac{\epsilon}{|a| - 1} and thus the sum tends to 0 as x \to 0.

-Por lo tanto $f'(0) = b/(a - 1)$.
+Por lo tanto f'(0) = b/(a - 1).

-Por CIERTO, el resultado de la pregunta se mantiene incluso si $0 < |a| < 1$.
-Deje $c = 1/a$, de modo que $|c| > 1$.
-Ahora tenemos $$\lim_{x \to 0}\frac{f(ax) - f(x)}{x} = b$$ implies that $$\lim_{t \to 0}\frac{f(ct) - f(t)}{t} = -bc$$ (just put $ax = t$).
-Hence by what we have proved above it follows that $$f'(0) = \frac{-bc}{c - 1} = \frac{b}{a - 1}$$ Note that if $a = 1$ then $b = 0$ trivially and we can't say anything about $f'(0)$.
-And if $a = -1$ then $f(x) = |x|$ provides a counter-example.
-If $ = 0$ then the result holds trivially by definition of derivative.
-Hence the result in question holds if and only if $|| a \neq 1$.
+Por CIERTO, el resultado de la pregunta se mantiene incluso si 0 < |a| < 1.
+Deje c = 1/a, de modo que |c| > 1.
+Ahora tenemos \lim_{x \to 0}\frac{f(ax) - f(x)}{x} = b implies that \lim_{t \to 0}\frac{f(ct) - f(t)}{t} = -bc (just put ax = t).
+Hence by what we have proved above it follows that f'(0) = \frac{-bc}{c - 1} = \frac{b}{a - 1} Note that if a = 1 then b = 0 trivially and we can't say anything about f'(0).
+And if a = -1 then f(x) = |x| provides a counter-example.
+If = 0 then the result holds trivially by definition of derivative.
+Hence the result in question holds if and only if || a \neq 1.